-- Members of staff of the Agency have a duty to report serious irregularities. - For this purpose, members of staff must have a choice between a number of reporting channels for whistleblowing.
+- Members of staff have a duty to report serious irregularities. - For this purpose, members of staff must have a choice between a number of reporting channels for whistleblowing, as determined under point 2.
+'Reporting procedures'.
 The principal channel is the normal chain of hierarchical command.
 If staff consider it to be safer to bypass the normal chain of hierarchical command, they must be able to do so.
 Under certain conditions, staff may address their concerns to another EU institution as an option of last resort. - Members of staff who report serious irregularities in good faith must not under any circumstances be subject to retaliation for whistleblowing.
-They must be protected and their identity must remain confidential if they so desire. - The reported facts must be verified in the appropriate manner and, if they are confirmed, the Agency will take all necessary steps to ensure the appropriate follow-up. - The rights of defence of any person implicated by the reported incidents must be respected. - Malicious or frivolous denunciations will not be tolerated.
+They must be protected and their identity must remain confidential if they so desire. - The Agency and/or OLAF must verify the reported facts in the appropriate manner and, if they are confirmed, the Agency will take all necessary steps to ensure the appropriate follow-up. - The rights of defence of any person implicated by the reported incidents must be respected. - Malicious or frivolous denunciations will not be tolerated.